sabriNoor/ALU-Verification/README.md

 # 4-bit ALU Verification Testbench

-A comprehensive SystemVerilog testbench for verifying a 4-bit Arithmetic Logic Unit (ALU) using UVM-like methodology.
+A professional SystemVerilog testbench for verifying a 4-bit Arithmetic Logic Unit (ALU) using UVM-like methodology with comprehensive functional coverage.
+---

+## Project Overview

+This project implements a complete verification environment for a 4-bit ALU with 8 operations.
+The testbench follows industry-standard UVM-like architecture with constrained random testing, automatic scoreboard checking, and functional coverage.

 ---